Improving Fairness and Mitigating MADness in Generative Models: Implementing H with Hypernetworks

-where $h^{(1)}_{\phi}$ and $h^{(2)}_{\phi}$ are two different fully-connected neural networks and $\mX = [\vx_1, \dots, \vx_n ]$ is a set of data samples.
 While more expressive architectures can be used, in our experiments we found it sufficient to choose $h^{(2)}_{\phi}$ to be a set of independent fully-connected layers such that for any layer in the target generative model, we predict its weights via applying an independent fully-connected layer to the intermediate representation $\frac{1}{n} \sum_{i=1}^n h^{(1)}_{\phi} (\vx_i)$.
 This functional form has several advantages: (i) it is permutation invariant, which is required since the weights of the generative model $P(\mX;\theta)$ do not depend on the order of data points $\mX = [\vx_1, \dots, \vx_n ]$; (ii) it can deal with an arbitrary number of data points, which enables batch training and in turn allows for evaluating $H_\phi$ over a large number of data points that otherwise would not fit into memory; and (iii) the inner sum in the functional form of $H_\phi$ and the proposed architecture for $h^{(2)}_{\phi}$ (a set of independent linear layers) are highly parallelizable, allowing us to train existing generative models with minimal computational overhead.

-In our implementation, we are able to automatically create a hypernetwork architecture given a generative model architecture.
-As long as the given architecture is a \texttt{torch.nn.Module}, our hypernetwork implementation outputs a named dictionary containing the layer names and weights for the target generative model.
-In addition, to allow for seamless usage of our PLE formulation as a drop-in replacement for existing objective functions for generative models, we exploit the abstractions provided by PyTorch that allow functional calls to any PyTorch \texttt{torch.nn.Module} that uses the predicted weights from our hypernetwork architecture.
-This allows us train existing generative models with PLE in just a few additional lines of code.
-More details regarding our implementation and code to reproduce the results can be found on GitHub\footnote{Link is removed for double-blind review.
-Please refer to the code uploaded as supplementary material.}.